 Note that all these are subject to change without notice; in the telefilm J'onn could just barely shapeshift and demonstrated no other powers (it was a very low budget show) but had no problem with heat.
-The Smallville Manhunter can't heal within Earth's atmosphere and remains almost exclusively in human form.
+The Smallville Manhunter can't heal within Earth's atmosphere, can project heat from his palms and remains almost exclusively in human form.
 On The Batman, he has telekinesis.
 The JLU version lacked speed, invisibility, Eye Beams and weakness to fire was only impliednote This version of J'onn took a couple seconds worth of a jet engine going nitro right near his face and showed no ill affects.
 And so forth.Other Tropes associated with him:

 The Ageless: He can certainly be killed, but if Martians age at all, it must be incredibly slowly.

 Apocalypse How: Pre-Crisis, Mars was fine... right up until 1969's "And So My World Ends" when Commander Blanx engineered a Class 6 Apocalypse by setting Mars on fire and leaving it a lifeless, barren husk.
 In current continuity, the planet suffered a Class 3, with Malefic's plague, H'ronmeer's Curse wiping out every Green Martian but leaving the rest of the planet intact.

 Archenemy: Malefic—and sometimes Despero—is typically seen as J'onn's by the fanbase.
 Pre-Crisis, Blanx held the title for similar reasons.

 Ax-Crazy: Malefic again.
 He's basically the Martian version of The Joker, only with less humour and more Mind Rape and torture.
 He is usually credited as the one who wiped out the rest of the Martians.